 Extensive research revealed that billion-dollar clients using one of those nine big donor law firms were found to win 5.4 times more often at the Texas Supreme Court than regular Texans.
 It also revealed that many of the Texas Supreme Court Justices worked at one of the nine identified law firms before being elected to the bench, and some Justices go back to one of the firms after they leave the bench.

 In Salem's case, an ex-Texas Supreme Court Justice actually attended oral arguments on behalf of BP.
 A second ex-Texas Supreme Court Justice wrote an amicus brief supporting BP on behalf of TXOGA, which has a BP employee on the Board of Directors.
 Driving home the issue at hand, during Salem's case at the Texas Supreme Court, Justice Jeff Brown's campaign sent Salem a request for a campaign donation.
-Click here to view the document.
+Click the file below to view the document.

 Texans For Cash Free Courts is now leading the charge to change the way our Justices are chosen.
 We want our Supreme Court Justices appointed on merit rather than elected by money, which would take an amendment to the Texas State Constitution.